 I was surprised when the children’s author, Paul May, contacted me about a post I had written on Enid Blyton as an educationalist, for once written and published, these posts are often forgotten!
-I was also curious about what he thought of the pedagogy that was being promoted during the 1930s especially as he had been a primary school teacher.
-This was of particular interest to me as during the time Blyton was editing teachers’ handbooks, schools were being encouraged to embrace ‘modern methods’ of teaching.
-Paul has kindly given us some of his time to write about his views on one of the handbooks Blyton edited.
+I was also curious about what he thought of the pedagogy that was being promoted during the 1930s especially since he had been a primary school teacher.
+This particularly interested me as during the time Blyton was editing teachers’ handbooks, schools were being encouraged to embrace the ‘modern methods’ child-centred methods of teaching.
+Paul has kindly given us some of his time to write about his views on one handbook Blyton edited.

 In fact, most of the activities in Two Years in the Infant School are teacher-directed and there is little sense that children might be engaged independently in ‘joyous’, ‘instinctive’ pursuits.
 But while the publication may not entirely have lived up to its claims, it is user-friendly, and most modern-day Early Years teachers would find the contents and their organisation familiar.
 The topics mostly had a rural or natural theme, but many, like ‘People Who Work for Us’ or ‘Crossing the Road’ might still be seen in today’s classrooms.
 So, how useful were these plans?
 I’ll take Topic No 1, ‘The Home’, as an example.

 The topic starts with a ‘Talk’ that is too long for most four- and five-year-olds I know.
 The first paragraph—‘Who has brothers and sisters?
 Who has a baby at home?’—contains more than enough to prompt lengthy discussions.

 Section II covers ‘Oral Composition and Language Training’.
 ‘Let the children chatter freely about Mother,’ it begins.
 There are plenty of ideas for getting the children talking, singing, and learning and acting out rhymes.